LW83/Project1-CARE/README.md

       - Samsung Galaxy A51/71
       - Nest Hub
       - Nest Hub Max
  - Specific breakpoints for each page were identified and managed through media queries.
-These were focused on adjusting the layout of boxes on the page, the size of margins and padding and also adjust the font-size for smaller screen sizes.
+These were focused on adjusting the layout of boxes on the page, the size of margins and padding and also adjusting the font-size for smaller screen sizes.
  - I did not use Flexbox or CSS Grid in this project as I wanted to better familiarise myself and understand the float model but plan to use one or both of these newer methods in a future project.

 ### Browser Testing